Previous Traveling Exhibits

 January – April 2017

-To learn more about the exhibit, watch this introduction courtesy of HEC-TV
+To learn more about this exhibit, watch this introduction courtesy of HEC-TV

 Watch the video below to see Lynn Orman Weiss talk about “The Women of the Blues” exhibit